Pinnacle-Networks/Pinnacle/docs/content/fundamentals/vector_search_algorithm.md

 # Vector-search

-pinnacle allows users to implement vector-search in their database by either using in-database functionality, or via a sidecar implementation with `lance` and `FastAPI`.
+Pinnacle allows users to implement vector-search in their database by either using in-database functionality, or via a sidecar implementation with `lance` and `FastAPI`.

 ## Philosophy

-In `pinnacle`, from a user point-of-view vector-search isn't a completely different beast than other ways of using the system:
+In `Pinnacle`, from a user point-of-view vector-search isn't a completely different beast than other ways of using the system:

 - The vector-preparation is exactly the same as preparing outputs with any model,